 Hot and cold gel packs are one of the simplest, and most effective self-care products available in the market and online for treating injury, pain, or discomfort in muscles and joints.
 There are many benefits to using gel packs.
-It can be used as cold during initial injuries to control swelling.
+It can be used as cold compression during initial injuries to control swelling.
 Using cold therapy immediately will reduce the amount of swelling which otherwise can increase the damage if the initial care is ignored.

 Benefits of Hot & Cold Packs: